Automunge/AutoMunge/README.md

 * df_test: a pandas dataframe containing a structured dataset intended for use to generate predictions from a downstream machine learning model trained from the automunge returned sets.
-The set must be consistantly formated as the train set with consistent column labels (save for any designated labels column from the train set).
+The set must be consistantly formated as the train set with consistent column labels (This set may optionally contain a labels column if one was included in the train set although it's inclusion is not required).
 If desired the set may include a row ID column or a column intended for use as labels.
 A user may pass False if this set not available.

 * labels_column: a string of the column title for the column from the df_train set intended for use as labels in training a downstream machine